So, just how long do smoothies last in the refrigerator?

 If you want to keep your smoothie fresh for more than a day, you’ll have to make use of the freezer.
 This is best for preserving large batches of pre-mixed smoothies.
 Since smoothies last longer in freezers than in the fridge, freezing your drink is a fantastic option if you want to enjoy healthy smoothies regularly without spending much of your time making them every day.

-If you’re preparing green smoothies, for instance, you can put it in popsicle molds or ice cube trays, and it will stay fresh for up to three months.
+If you’re preparing green smoothies, for instance, you can put them in popsicle molds or ice cube trays, and it will stay fresh for up to three months.
 When you want to thaw your smoothie, it’s better to leave it in the fridge and wait for it to get your preferred texture.
 Don’t put it on your kitchen shelf for thawing.

 What Makes Fruit Smoothies Go Bad?